alexakearns/node_tech_test/README.md

 Server request returns JSON of width, height and size of image, the results of which are interpolated into a string each time the image can be found on the server.

+# API Integration

+Integration made using Axios with post data in itinerary.json